 The natural landscapes of Norway conjure up pictures of fjords and wilderness with steep slopes.
 For some people, walks and bike rides in this natural environment aren’t possible.
 So one municipality of 1287 residents took up the challenge to create an activity park for everyone – locals and visitors of all ages.
 It was managed as a joint effort between the community and private and public partners.
+They tame

 The article on the DOGA website provides more information: methods, observations and lots of pictures.
 There is also a video where the designers and users explain their experiences.
 It’s in Norwegian but has English captions.
 Below is a YouTube video without words.